 Colinde de Crăciun-Christmas carols

 Starting with our subject, we couldn’t have thought of something else than the Colinde-Carol singing.
+These melodious songs have transcended generations, and they help with echoing the spirit of the season and preserving centuries-old tales.
+Many of these carols carry historical significance, telling us about religious narratives, biblical stories, and, of course, celebrating the birth of Jesus Christ.
 On Christmas Eve-Ajunul Crăciunului, the groups of children (and not only) go from door to door singing the traditional carols.
 The owners give them dulciuri-sweets mostly and sometimes bani-money.
+In the countryside, the carolers are gifted with nuts, pretzels, and fruits.
+Moreover, the owners can even give them wine and some other traditional sweets.
 Unfortunately, this custom is maintained mostly in the villages and less in the cities.
 In some areas in Romania, they keep it even more ‘’live’’ by wearing traditional clothes, like in Maramures.

 Remaining in the singing area, there is the custom of the Capra-song of the goat.
 Same story here, groups of young men go from door to door and one of them is dressed like a goat and dances while the others sing.